 Advertising & Marketing

 I have been advising marketing agencies and brand owners on the regulation of their marketing communications campaigns (including copy clearance and international advice through our affiliation with the Global Advertising Lawyers Alliance) since the late 90’s.
 As the marketing mix has changed, so has my practice, and most of my day these days has a social media angle to it, such as advising on how to make it clear when a celebrity has been paid to tweet some branded content on Twitter.
-I work closely with many of the key industry bodies in the advertising and marketing sector including ISBA, IPA, the IPM and the PRCA.
+I work closely with many of the key industry bodies in the advertising and marketing sector, including ISBA, the BCMA , the IPM, the IPA and PRCA, and I sit on the steering committee for the Influencer chapter of the BCMA.
 We have helped draft many of the advertising industry’s standard template contracts such as the ISBA/IPA template contract for the appointment of a communications agency by clients (last updated in 2015), as well as ISBA’s suggested terms for use when brands appoint vloggers (launched in 2016).

 Media & Entertainment